TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 353,958 videos
+* Total videos: 358,052 videos
-* Total videos found that match keywords: 21,080 videos
+* Total videos found that match keywords: 21,318 videos
-  * Total unprocessed videos: 179 videos
+  * Total unprocessed videos: 313 videos
-* Total videos found that are processed and marked: 2,975 videos
+* Total videos found that are processed and marked: 2,983 videos
-  * Information Collection: 1,824 videos
+  * Information Collection: 1,829 videos
-  * Non-Giftcard Robux Giveaways: 965 videos
+  * Non-Giftcard Robux Giveaways: 968 videos
   * Other: 154 videos
   * Phishing: 32 videos

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.
 * 3SB Games (Cakemiix and shadodoo)
+* Acenix (AcenixElMejorYoutube)
 * Alex (CraftedRL)
 * Aline Games (AliineGamesYT)
 * alixia (aIixiayt)